Smokie (band): Early years

 An arrangement was made with Ronnie Storm (no connection to Rory Storm) to back him on the single release "My Desire", and it was released under the pseudonym Fuzzy and The Barnets, due to contractual difficulties encountered by Storm.
 At the same time Steve Rowland, of Family Dogg, heard the band playing live on Radio One Club and offered to sign them to his production company.
 He arranged for Albert Hammond, who was also in Family Dogg, to write a number for the band, entitled "It Never Rains in Southern California".
 However, before it could be released, Hammond decided to record it himself, for which Kelly was recruited by Steve Rowland to play drums.
 Hammond wrote other songs for the band, and a single "You Ring a Bell"/"Have You Met Angela" was recorded, but due to various problems in Rowland's organisation, it was not released.
-In late 1971, the band's management was taken over by Dave Eager, the BBC Radio One DJ, at the same time that Norman suffered a serious infection that affected his vocal cords.
-After his recovery, his voice sounded much rougher, which the other group members considered an interesting addition to their sound.
-Eager introduced them to Decca, which resulted in recordings in February 1972, their first single being "Oh Julie"/"I Love You Carolina".
-Shortly thereafter, their next single was released.
-"Let the Good Times Roll" was liked by the media and was selected as the opening theme for Emperor Rosko's BBC Radio One Saturday show, but this popularity did not translate into record sales.
+In late 1971, the band's management was taken over by Dave Eager, the BBC Radio One DJ, at the same time that Norman suffered an infection that left him with a rougher voice.
+They recorded records in February 1972 with Decca, including their first single "Oh Julie"/"I Love You Carolina".
+Their next single, "Let the Good Times Roll", was well-received by the media and was selected as the opening theme for Emperor Rosko's BBC Radio One Saturday show, but this popularity did not translate into record sales.
 The last Decca single was "Make it Better"/"Lonely Long Lady", which flopped, and their Decca contract was cancelled.